 Manage storage mode in Power BI Desktop

 In Microsoft Power BI Desktop, you can specify the storage mode of a table.
-The storage mode lets you control whether Power BI Desktop caches table data in-memory for reports.
+The storage mode lets you control whether or not Power BI Desktop caches table data in-memory for reports.
+Caching means temporarily storing data in memory.

 Setting the storage mode provides many advantages.
 You can set the storage mode for each table individually in your model.
-This action enables a single dataset, which provides the following benefits:
+This action enables a single semantic model, which provides the following benefits:

-Query performance: As users interact with visuals in Power BI reports, Data Analysis Expressions (DAX) queries are submitted to the dataset.
+Query performance: As users interact with visuals in Power BI reports, Data Analysis Expressions (DAX) queries are submitted to the semantic model.
 Caching data into memory by properly setting the storage mode can boost the query performance and interactivity of your reports.

-Large datasets: Tables that aren't cached don't consume memory for caching purposes.
-You can enable interactive analysis over large datasets that are too large or expensive to completely cache into memory.
+Large semantic models: Tables that aren't cached don't consume memory for caching purposes.
+You can enable interactive analysis over large semantic models that are too large or expensive to completely cache into memory.
 You can choose which tables are worth caching, and which aren't.

 Data refresh optimization: You don't need to refresh tables that aren't cached.
 You can reduce refresh times by caching only the data that's necessary to meet your service level agreements and your business requirements.